ICU nurse finds inspiration in Curry's motivational verse - WHIZ News

 Last spring, Curry made a FaceTime video call to Delaney and her colleagues at Oakland’s Alta Bates Summit Medical Center after learning she was wearing his uniform.

+“That was a great full-circle moment, from being able to talk to her back when the pandemic had just started when things were really ramping up and understanding the sacrifice that her, her colleagues were going through on the front lines,” Curry said.
+“And knowing what the Warriors mean, what I mean, what some motivation and inspiration she’s gotten from my story and how she’s carried that into her world means so much.
+To have an opportunity for her to come to a game and meet her in person was pretty awesome.”

-Delaney had it on again as she and Crowley sat on the floor for Golden State’s game with the Kings.
+Delaney had the jersey on again as she and Crowley sat on the floor for Golden State’s game with the Kings.
 A season ticket holder at Chase Center who couldn’t attend gifted them the courtside seats.

 “I’d always dreamed of talking to him, mostly to thank him, because he really has made such an impact on my life and how I carry myself,” said Delaney, a former high school basketball player who later did some coaching.